Vol.1 Hiromi in New York

 New Series Cohana and Ninigi

-Along with the introduction of Cohana's products and campaigns, we also would like to share stories and the latest information related to handicrafts, focusing on "people" who are active in various handicraft fields through a connection with Cohana.
+Along with the introduction of Cohana's products and campaigns, we also would like to share stories and the latest information related to handicrafts, focusing on "people" who passionately work in various fields of handicrafts.

 We will be sending this issue in two parts: Vol. 1 as Part 1 and Vol. 2 as Part 2.
 In this first part, we interviewed Hiromi about her handicraft history, how she became a professional knitter in New York, and the current situation of knitters in New York.